 - Tim Adams, President/CEO, Saint Thomas Health and Ministry Market Executive, Ascension Tennessee

 - Dr. James E.K.
 Hildreth, President and CEO, Meharry Medical College

 - Dr. Wright Pinson, Deputy CEO and Chief Health Systems Officer, VUMC

 - Dr. Joseph Webb, CEO, Nashville General Hospital

-- Dr. Michael Caldwell and the Metro Public Health Department staff
+- Dr. Michael Caldwell/Director, Metro Public Health Department

 - All the frontline workers in Davidson County – the clinicians, administrative, and support staff – who make our citywide coronavirus monitoring and response strategy possible.